Guidelines for the payment of subsidies under s177 of the Liquor Control Reform Act 1998.

 Commonwealth Wine Tourism and Cellar Door Grant

-On 2 December 2016, the Wine Tourism and Cellar Door Grant was announced by the Commonwealth, is administered by Wine Australia and commenced on 1 July 2019.
+On 2 December 2016, the Wine Tourism and Cellar Door Grant was announced by the Commonwealth.
+It is administered by Wine Australia and commenced on 1 July 2019.

 Under the grant, eligible producers are able to access an annual grant of up to $100,000 (GST exclusive) for their eligible rebatable domestic cellar door sales.
 Total funding under the grant is capped at $10 million each financial year.